Unvanquished/Unvanquished/README.md

 This repository contains the gamelogic of the game Unvanquished.

+The game provide up-to-date downloads on the [download page](https://unvanquished.net/download/).

-If you just want to play the game, then technically you only need to build the [Dæmon engine](https://github.com/DaemonEngine/Daemon) and [download the game's assets](#downloading-the-games-assets).
+If you just want to play the game or run a server, then technically you only need to build the [Dæmon engine](https://github.com/DaemonEngine/Daemon) and [download the game's assets](#downloading-the-games-assets).

 You need to build this repository if you want to contribute to the gamelogic or make a mod.